tickbw/markdown-resume/src/bwann.md

 * Expanded DevOps organization to include Manufacturing IT-Ops, and Customer Service.
 * Played a lead role navigating and eventually successfully mitigating a large scale cyber attack (Conti) over the entire enterprise (large scale ransomware attack).
 * Developed Innovation strategy for new technology introduction including Vision AI, Big Data Mining for equipment performance
-* Lead hiring initiatives to expand our R&D and IT software groups both in US and overseas.
+* Lead global hiring initiatives to expand our R&D and IT software groups.
 * Drove adoption of cybersecurity standards to meet new regulatory demands for IoT Devices (GDPR / FCC / UL / ISA/IEC 62443 / EU Cybersecurity Act).
 * Helped to design/build a culture of coaching for technical leads / managers for division.
 * Elevated Software as a key element of customer influence, and built and maintained key customer relationships to drive new sales / support customers.
 * Built and evangelized technology roadmaps across the enterprise, culminating in adoption of Salesforce (CRM/Service/CPQ), adoption of middleware (Jitterbit), and drove migration/elimination of custom applications in favor of platform solutions

-\pagebreak
+<div style="page-break-after: always;"></div>

 ####  Manager, Software R&D `2017-2019`